Dzhoniq/data-analytics-portfolio/README.md

 In this project I calculated the Sharpe Ratio for the stocks of Facebook and Amazon using S&P 500 as benchmark.
 This ratio also known as reward-to-variability ratio, compares the expected returns for two investment opportunities and calculates the additional return per unit of risk an investor could obtain by choosing one over the other.
 A higher Sharpe Ratio means that the reward will be higher for a given amount of risk.
 - uploaded and checked the data
 - visualized and summarized daily values of the stocks and S&P 500 to better understand it
-- prepared the inputs for the Sharpe ratio: calculated daily stock returns (Amazon, Facebook & S&P500),the difference in returns between stocks and S&P 500 benchmark
+- prepared the inputs for the Sharpe ratio: calculated daily stock returns (Amazon, Facebook & S&P500), the difference in returns between stocks and S&P 500 benchmark
 - Computed the Sharpe Ratio: calculated the average and standard deviation of excess returns (between stocks & S&P500 index) and the daily sharpe ratio
 - Based on the Sharpe Ratio, provided conclusion to make a buy decision